markets/awesome-ruby/CONTRIBUTING.md

 * Use the following format: `[LIBRARY](LINK) - DESCRIPTION.`
 * The link should be the name of the package or project.
 * Links and categories should be sorted alphabetically.
-* Add one link per Pull-Request.
+* Add one link per pull-request.
 * Keep descriptions concise, clear and simple, and end them with a period / stop.
 * New categories, or improvements to the existing ones are also welcome.
 * Make sure your text editor is set to remove trailing whitespace.